11 FAQs on developing new products.

 - Who should be involved in new product development?

 - How can we reduce production costs for a new product?

+The first, and most important, thing you need when developing a new product is a good ideas.
 You need a complete range of relevant skills.
 As well as the technical skills involved in developing the product, these include:

 - market research skills to ensure that your product meets customer demands;

 - design skills for the product and its packaging;

 - financial skills for budgeting, costing and pricing.